 What happens though is that most turtle light bulbs (particularly the cheaper ones) come up short on at least 1, and sometimes more, of these points.

-Luckily, there is a brand of mercury vapor bulbs that meet all of the above criteria.
+Luckily, there is a brand of mercury vapor bulbs that I feel meets all of the above criteria.

 I personally have used them over the last few years and can attest to their reliability, as well as their power.

-The Mega-Ray Mercury Bulb has been my personal favorite for a long time.
-My turtles love them, they provide plenty of UV-A and UV-B and also, come with a 6-month warranty.
+- Mega-Ray Mercury Vapor Bulb (click here for current price on Amazon) – The Mega-Ray Mercury Bulb has been my personal favorite for a long time.
+My turtles love to bask under them, they provide plenty of UV-A and UV-B and also, come with a 6-month warranty.